July 1, 2008

 The following procedures have been developed to assure that everyone knows where and how to make requests for space allocation needs and what the decision process entails.

-- Requests for new or changed space must be submitted by the appropriate Dean or vice president in written form to the University Committee on Space Planning in care of the Associate Vice President for Administrative Services at least three months prior to the actual space being needed.
+- Requests for new or changed space must be submitted by the appropriate dean or vice president in written form to the University Space Planning Committee in care of the Assistant Vice President for Financial and Business Services at least three months prior to the actual space being needed.

 - Requests must include an internal space audit that verifies that adequate space does not exist within the resources already available to the school, program or department.
-This audit must be rigorous and must include shared space, storage space, etc. If you require help to complete the audit, contact the Associate Vice President for Administrative Services.
+This audit must be rigorous and must include shared space, storage space, etc. If you require help to complete the audit, contact the Space Management department.

 - When a new building comes on line, justification needs to include release or reallocation of existing space.